2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 The editor is layer-based, and the layers panel behaves the way anyone who has used a real image editor expects.
 Each layer has visibility, a lock, opacity from zero to one, and a choice of twelve blend modes, and layers can be reordered, renamed, duplicated, and deleted — with keyboard shortcuts for the common moves, including duplicate and send-to-front or send-to-back.
 That sounds ordinary until you remember the context: this is happening in a browser, on a tool you opened without an account, on images that never left your machine.
 The familiar layer model is exactly what makes the cutout the beginning of a composition rather than the end of a task.

 What ties it together is that undo and redo are layer-aware.
 The history understands operations across layers, so stepping back does not just undo the last brush stroke on the active layer — it correctly reverses layer additions, reorders, and bakes, which is what keeps experimentation safe.
 Powerful editors fail when they let you dig a hole you cannot climb out of; a history that genuinely understands the layer stack is the guardrail that lets you try a blend mode, a different stacking order, or an aggressive adjustment without fear, because getting back is always one shortcut away.
-For compositing work — a product on a new background, a subject layered over a scene — that reliability is the difference between play and anxiety.
+For compositing work — a product on a new background, a subject layered over another image — that reliability is the difference between play and anxiety.

 Selection and refinement: brush, wand, and click-to-select subject